guideline-tech/subroutine/README.md

 # Subroutine

 A gem that provides an interface for creating feature-driven operations.
+It follows the command pattern if you're interested in the nerd reasoning.
 See the examples below, it'll be more clear.

 ## Usage

-So you need to sign up a user? or maybe update one's account? or change a password?
+So you need to sign up a user? or maybe update one's account? or change a password? or maybe you need to sign up a business along with a user, associate them, send an email, and queue a worker in a single request?
 Not a problem, create an op for any of these use cases.
 Here's the signup example.

 ```ruby
 class SignupOp < ::Subroutine::Op